 Mrs. Brooke McGlothlin: I knew in that moment as God whispered to my heart, the same as you and I are talking right now, that God was speaking to me.
 And He said this to me.
 He said, “Brooke, don’t give up.
 These boys need someone to fight for them and I have chosen that person to be you.”

 Jim Daly: Hey, if you’re a parent of a boy, you’re gonna love today’s program, because we are going to talk about how to inspire young boys to become men of God.
-And I’ll tell you what.
-Now more than ever – I’ve got two teenage boys–now more than ever, we need to be very intentional about raising those sons to be men of God.
-And that’s why we’re here at Focus on the Family to put this kind of a resource in your hands and to have this discussion, so you could start talkin’ about it as parents and what you can do to help your boys find the Lord and follow the Lord.
+And I’ll tell you what, now more than ever – I’ve got two teenage boys.
+Now more than ever, we need to be very intentional about raising those sons to be men of God.
+And that’s why we’re here at Focus on the Family to put this kind of a resource in your hands and to have this discussion, so you could start talking about it as parents and what you can do to help your boys find the Lord and follow the Lord.